 With focus being upon feminism and liberation, this one time collaboration embodied exactly what both brands were about.

 The boots, shoes, and sandals created for this collection were exactly the same as the usual gothic style, but with a feminine twist incorporating the character into the zippers and glossy prints.

 This collaboration brought Betty Boop back onto the scene, encouraging people to “Be more Betty”, meaning to embrace wearing Doc Martens whoever you are.

 Again, incorporating the iconic Betty Boop brand with shoes that have been going since the 60’s, injects a bit of fun into the Doc Martens brand, showing there are endless opportunities to mix brands.

-This is a great example of a collaboration benefitting both parties as Betty Boop creates nostalgia for an audience who grew up with the character on-screen, and the company have incorporated her iconic look subtly into the shoes, making them wearable, while still a fun limited edition piece.
+This is a great example of a collaboration benefitting both parties as Betty Boop creates nostalgia for an audience who grew up with the character on-screen, and the company have incorporated her iconic look into the shoes, making them wearable, whilst still being a fun limited edition piece.